It’s easy for beginner designers to

 further.
 I believe beauty is an artifact of well-organized

 information.
-In short, don’t try to make something beautiful,
+In short, don’t try to make something

-emerge!
+the beauty emerge!

 Spacing